 I want it to happen, but it only happens when ‘I’, the resentful, fearful, respectful, obliging, well-behaved entity, am not.
 Nevertheless, it is an exciting and fascinating business.
 There is an autonomy, which is marked by a complete absence of fear and aggression.
 There is a freedom from the entire human emotional-instinctual package, and the really exciting thing is that one can experience this for themselves, as in these excellence and PCE experiences, before the ‘main event’ of self-immolation, if or whether it is to occur.

-I have written in my Journal of a stand-out PCE that pointed me firmly on the path to eliminating my own sorrow and aggression:
+PETER: I have written in my Journal of a stand-out PCE that pointed me firmly on the path to eliminating my own sorrow and aggression –

 It was one of those moments that forced me to do something about myself, for I was one of those 5.8 billion people.
+It was exactly one of those moments that forced me to do something about being able to live with a woman in peace and harmony.
+To prove it was possible.’
 Peter’s Journal, Love

 The amazing thing is that, some four years later, not only is fear of, and aggression towards, other human beings almost non-existent but increasingly it is replaced by a spontaneous genuine bonhomie towards my fellow human beings.